TUdarbe/tudarbe.github.io/index.md

 # Contact

-I’m a software engineer currently building interactive experiences and web applications for fans of the Toronto Maple Leafs and Toronto Raptors a [MLSE Digital Labs](https://www.mlsedigital.com/).
+👋 Hi!
+I’m Troy, I’m a software engineer currently building interactive experiences and web applications for fans of the Toronto Maple Leafs and Toronto Raptors at [MLSE Digital Labs](https://www.mlsedigital.com/).

 <p>
 📧 <a href="mailto:troyudarbe@gmail.com">troyudarbe@gmail.com</a> | 🏢 <a href="https://www.linkedin.com/in/troyudarbe/">LinkedIn</a> | 💻 <a href="https://github.com/troyudarbe">GitHub</a>